toydotgame/Thisway/README.md

 This plugin will _always_ be for Minecraft Release 1.6.4.
 I am not updating it to 1.12 or 1.16 or whatever you want.
 I like 1.6 for many reasons, and I want to help it by making more plugins for it; which is a big problem I've encoutered whilst playing this version.

 ## Changelog
+### Release 1.2.2
+* Un-crippled update checker and added it to debug output.

 ### Release 1.2.1
 * Semi-crippled update checker to allow plugin to still operate if the plugin says it's out of date.
 A new update checker has been made and it will make it's way to a `rc` build.